-The NCP1571 is a simple, synchronous, fixed-frequency, low-voltage buck controller using the V2 control method.
-It provides a programmable-delay Power Good function to indicate when the output voltage is out of regulation.
+The NCP1575 is a simple, synchronous, fixed-frequency, low-voltage buck controller using the V control method.

-V2 Control Method
+V Control Method

-The V^2 control method uses a ramp signal generated by the ESR of the output capacitors.
-This ramp is proportional to the AC current through the main inductor and is offset by the DC output voltage.
+The $V^2$ control method uses a ramp signal generated by the ESR of the output capacitors.
+This ramp is proportional to the ac current through the main inductor and is offset by the dc output voltage.
 This control scheme inherently compensates for variation in either line or load conditions, since the ramp signal is generated from the output voltage itself.
-The V^2 method differs from traditional techniques such as voltage mode control, which generates an artificial ramp, and current mode control, which generates a ramp using the inductor current.
+The $V^2$ method differs from traditional techniques such as voltage mode control, which generates an artificial ramp, and current mode control, which generates a ramp using the inductor current.

-Figure 21.
-V2 Control with Slope Compensation
+Figure 20.
+V Control with Slope Compensation

-The V^2 control method is illustrated in Figure 21.
+The $V^2$ control method is illustrated in Figure 20.
 The output voltage generates both the error signal and the ramp signal.
 Since the ramp signal is simply the output voltage, it is affected by any change in the output, regardless of the origin of that change.
 The ramp signal also contains the DC portion of the output voltage, allowing the control circuit to drive the main switch from 0% to 100% duty cycle as required.

-A variation in line voltage changes the current ramp in the inductor, which causes the V^2 control scheme to compensate the duty cycle.
-Since any variation in inductor current modifies the ramp signal, as in current mode control, the V^2 control scheme offers the same advantages in line transient response.
+A variation in line voltage changes the current ramp in the inductor, which causes the $V^2$ control scheme to compensate the duty cycle.
+Since any variation in inductor current modifies the ramp signal, as in current mode control, the $V^2$ control scheme offers the same advantages in line transient response.